sh92/DeepLearning-University/README.md

 # study_deeplearning

-* This is a deep learning study source code in University
+* This is a deep learning source code in University
-* data : mnist, cifar10
+* Data : mnist, cifar10
 * vgg16
 * tensorflow, gpu-tensorflow, tensorboard